 Club Events for the week ahead…

-Monday: Patrick Wadsworth will be leading/has already led the Monday night chatfest from Sandhurst Sports Centre at 7:30pm.
-The route will cover approx. 6 miles and is back on the road so don’t forget your head torches and high viz.
+Monday: Patrick Wadsworth will be leading the Monday night chatfest from Sandhurst Sports Centre at 7:30pm.
+The route will cover approx. 6 miles and is heading off road with the longer days, but it’s still advisable to bring your head torches and high viz.
 This is one of the most sociable runs of the week and a great opportunity to catch up with friends or discuss the preceding weekend.